telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

             .Content("Sprite button") %>
 ```

-The above configuration is expected to produce the HTML output from the example below.
+The above configuration is expected to produce the HTML output from the following example.

 ###### Example